Calbabreaker/yacpm/README.md

 ```

 Yacpm will download the `yacpkg.json` file for the library, fetch the
-repository top level files in the repo and other directories specified in
+top level files in the repository and other directories specified in
-`yacpkg.json` and the necessery `CMakeLists.txt` putting it all into the
+`yacpkg.json` and the necessary `CMakeLists.txt` putting it all into the
 `yacpkgs` directory.

 You can also include other folders (array or string) to be fetched (this uses